 Data can be transferred between any fields which the Files have in common and these are shown in the left-hand panel.
-If you wish to transfer data from a field not listed, you must first use "Main File Layout" to add fields as necessary.
+If you wish to transfer data from a field not listed, you must first use "Main File Layout" (on page 30) to add fields as necessary.